Component parts and Assembly

 Having now removed the sensor from its chamber and removed the deflector/air foil (cover) the cause of the failure on my unit can be easily seen.

-The reed/film marked
+The reed/film marked 1 is intact.

-although still in position is burnt, it is very obvious that this was the cause of the failure of this unit, and also why the car still ran so well.
-Neither of the reeds/films has completely broken or disappeared into the engine as I understand is more often the case; in such circumstances it is unlikely that the car would run and even if it did start is unlikely to be drivable.
+Neither of the reeds/films has completely broken or disappeared into the engine as I understand is more often the case; in such circumstances it is unlikely that the car would even start.

-Shows the fine glass reads located between two metal posts , in each case these should be clean, unbroken or burnt.
+A Shows the fine glass reads located between two metal posts , in each case these should be clean, unbroken or burnt.
+B Shows the plastic cowling that forms an 'air tunnel/chamber ' around the reeds.

-Having now seen the fragile nature of the MAFS there is no way I would attempt to change/convert the 'air filter system' on my car, even the smallest particles of contamination or oil, finding their way onto sensor reed situated within the manifold/chamber could in my opinion damage the fine glass reeds that make up the Mass air sensing unit.
+Having now seen the fragile nature of the MAFS there is no way I would attempt to change/convert the 'air filter system' on my car, even the smallest particles of contamination or oil, finding their way onto the sensor reeds situated within the manifold/chamber could in my opinion damage the fine glass reeds that make up the Mass air sensing unit.

 I used two fine flat bladed screw drivers and gently teased the sleeve out, take note of its position or mark before removal